- Difficulty: Moderate

 Day 1: Arrival in Avila

 Arrival to the historic walled city of Avila and a chance to visit its emblematic 11th century City Walls, medieval Cathedral, convent, chapels, museums...
 Don't forget your camera!

 Day 2: Villafranca to Barco de Avila

-Bicycle hand-over.
-Local transfer to your starting point, in the foothills of the impressive Gredos Mountains.
+This morning, one of our team will transfer you to the starting point in the foothills of the impressive Gredos Mountains.
 Follow small winding roads through rural countryside to reach the lovely town of Barco de Avila where you will spend two nights.

 28 miles (44 km) / Climb: 401 m